William Henry Harrison: 9th President: Old Tippecanoe

 His military career almost stunted his marriage prospects, when he met Anna Tuthill Symmes, daughter of a judge.
 Judge Symmes felt that being a military man was not conducive to a healthy marriage.
 In 1795, they went against her father's wishes and eloped.
 Although they had ten children, six died young.
-One of their sons, John Scott Harrison would eventually become an Ohio congressman, and also the father of the 23rd president, Benjamin Harrison.
+One of their sons, John Scott Harrison, would eventually become an Ohio congressman and also the father of the 23rd president, Benjamin Harrison.

 In 1798, he resigned from the Army and became Secretary of the Northwest Territory, where he was the first delegate to Congress for this area.
-He fought for legislation that would divide it into Indian Territories and the Northwest Territory.
+He fought for legislation that would divide it into Indian Territories and the Northwest Territories.

 Statue of the 9th President

 What Is William Henry Harrison Best Known For?